Thirumal2003/Book-Store/README.md

 # 📖 The Reading Room

-**The Reading Room** is a vibrant and engaging online bookstore project built with HTML and CSS.
+**The Reading Room** is a vibrant and engaging online bookstore project built with HTML CSS and JS.
 It features multiple book categories, detailed book listings, a responsive layout, and an integrated contact and order form to enhance user interaction.

 ---